 The UniHall Library is a quiet space to study, read or relax.
-There are books that represent all UWA Faculty areas as well as big collection of fiction and non-fiction books.
-A Library Officer oversees the organisation and maintenance of the library.
+There are books that represent UWA faculty areas, as well as a big collection of fiction and non-fiction books.
+The UniHall Literary Society, run by students, oversees the organisation and maintenance of the library.
 Borrowing books is based on an honour system whereby they are to be returned after use.
-Many residents donate textbooks and novels that they have finished reading which keeps the library well stocked.
+Many residents donate textbooks and novels that they have finished reading which helps keep the library well stocked.